DOCKET

 Andrews v.
 Jonesboro, Indiana (U.S. Dist.
 Ct. – So.
 Dist.
 Of Ind.)
 [Filed 9/2023]

 The City of Jonesboro has blocked the plaintiff from both its official Facebook page and the official Facebook page of the Jonesboro Police Department.
 This occurred after the plaintiff made critical comments.
-We allege this violates the First Amendment.
-The case is pending.
+The plaintiff was allowed back on the official page and the police department page became a private page run by officers.
+Given this we could not go forward and the case was dismissed.
+The matter will be closed.

 ATTORNEY(S): Kenneth J. Falk, Stevie J. Pactor